Current scams, what to do and how to report it.

-This scam says the training organisation is associated with a payment or service managed by the Department of Human Services, Centrelink or Medicare.
-The training organisation may:
+This scam says the training organisation is associated with a payment or service managed by us.
+They may mention the Department of Human Services, Centrelink or Medicare.

-- offer training or other services, such as building resumes for low income earners to improve your job prospects
+They may offer training or other services, such as building resumes for low income earners to improve your job prospects.

-- try to take photos or request copies of your personal information, such as your passport, Centrelink Customer Reference Number, birth certificate or drivers licence
+They may also try to take photos or request copies of your personal information, such as your passport, CRN, birth certificate or drivers licence.

-Malware or ransomware scammers may pretend to be from an organisation, and trick you into loading malicious software also known as ‘malware’ onto your computer.
+Malware or ransomware scammers may pretend to be from an organisation.
+They aim to trick you into loading malicious software also known as ‘malware’ onto your computer.
 Malware can access your computer and steal your personal information.
-They may also ask you to pay them to fix the problem they created, to unlock your computer or files.
+They may ask you to pay them to fix the problem they created, to unlock your computer or files.

 We tell you about current scams on our website and our social media channels.